Loss-Based Variational Bayes Prediction: Introduction

-The current paper contributes to this evolving literature by providing a new method for producing accurate loss-based predictions in high-dimensional problems. {We begin by defining a class of }flexible{\ predictive models{, }} conditional on a set of unknown parameters, {that are a plausible mechanism for generating probabilistic predictions.
+However, as a general rule, the existing approaches discussed above do not scale well to complex models with high-dimensional parameter spaces.
+In contrast, the current paper contributes to the above literature by providing a new approach for producing accurate loss-based predictions in high-dimensional problems. {We begin by defining a class of }flexible{\ predictive models{, }} conditional on a set of unknown parameters, {that are a plausible mechanism for generating probabilistic predictions.
 A prior distribution is placed over }the parameters of this predictive {class, and the prior then updated } to a posterior{\textbf{\ }via a criterion function that captures a { user-specified measure of predictive accuracy.
 That is, the conventional, and potentially misspecified likelihood-based update is eschewed, in favour of a function that is tailored to the predictive problem at hand; th}}e ultimate{{\textbf{\ }goal being to produce accurate predictions according to the measure that }}matters, without requiring knowledge of the true data generating mechanism.